irhdab/RunCMDatBackGround/README.md

-# RunCMDatBackGround
+# Run windows commad on background

-Run your cmd script background at windows..
+Run your command script at background by C#